fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 A internet exposed Tekton dashboard allows direct access to the Kubernetes API.
 This access is pre-authenticated with the privileges of the `tekton-dashboard` service account which, regardless of the deployment mode, allows access to pod definitions and container stdout by default.
 It is also possible to provide your own credentials for the Kubernetes API and if the dashboard is deployed in `read/write` mode it enables remote code execution.

 ### Recommendation
 - Do not expose your dashboard to the internet.
-If needed require prior authentication as described [here](https://github.com/tektoncd/dashboard/blob/main/docs/install.md#access-control).
+If needed, require prior authentication as described [here](https://github.com/tektoncd/dashboard/blob/main/docs/install.md#access-control).
 - Deploy your dashboard in `read-only` mode.
 - Limit the privileges of the `tekton-dashboard` service account.
 - Configure pod security standards for the whole cluster.